montrealrobotics/robotlearningseries/index.md

 The [Robotics and Embodied AI Lab](https://montrealrobotics.ca/) and [Mila](https://mila.quebec/en/) are proud to present a robot learning seminar series; a set of virtual talks by researchers in this field.
 Seminars usually take place at 1600 hrs Eastern time on Fridays and are streamed on [our YouTube channel](https://www.youtube.com/channel/UCOouaBg4gHIlNvPkJn_8ooA).

+You can [download](assets/robotlearningseries.ics) our schedule and add this to your calendar.

 ## Speakers

 We're excited to have the following speakers this Fall!
 Follow this space for schedule updates, and for talk recordings and resources.